-Other than the above factors, the increase in the Group's gross profit margin was attributable to the increase in proportion of the Group's revenue generated from sales of building materials.
+Other than the above factors, the decrease in the Group's gross profit margin was attributable to the decrease in proportion of the Group's revenue generated from sales of building materials.
 In general, the gross profit margin of sales of building materials is higher than that of construction contracts, as the labour cost in Hong Kong is generally much higher than the material cost which lowers the gross profit margin of construction contracts.
-Given that the proportion of revenue contribution from sales of building materials slightly increased from approximately 13.8% to 14.4% of the Group's total revenue for the year ended 31 March 2022, the Group's overall gross profit margin increased accordingly.
+Given that the proportion of revenue contribution from sales of building materials decreased from approximately 14.4% to 12.8% of the Group's total revenue for the year ended 31 March 2023, the Group's overall gross profit margin decreased accordingly.